-When a course is repeated, a student may only earn credit once (unless it is a repeatable course).
-As part of repeating a class, the GPA calculation may be adjusted to exclude the initial non-passing grade.
-For instance, if I earn a D in GEW 101B (a 3 unit course) and later repeat it and earn an A, I will earn 3 units and the D grade may be excluded from my GPA calculation so that only the A affects my GPA.
-This is called grade forgiveness, also referred to as a GPA adjustment.
+Grade forgiveness is the process where the initial non-passing grade for a repeated class is excluded from the GPA calculation.
+For instance, if I earn a D in GEW 101B (a 3-unit course) and later repeat it and earn an A, I will earn 3 units for the A grade and no units for the D grade.
+In addition, the D grade may be excluded from my GPA calculation so that only the A affects my GPA.

-At CSUSM (and in accordance with CSU Executive Order 1037), undergraduate students may repeat up to 16 units of courswork for grade forgiveness.
+At CSUSM (and in accordance with CSU Executive Order 1037), undergraduate students may receive up to 16 units of grade forgiveness.

 Limits on repeated classes apply to classes taken in matriculated status as well as classes completed via self support, e.g., extended learning or open university.